Konami will soon switch allegiances from the box under your TV to the smartphone in your pocket.

 The company’s new CEO Hideki Hayakawa outlined the plans in an interview with Nikkei Trendy Net, which was translated by a NeoGAF user.

-“Gaming has spread to a number of platforms, but at the end of the day, the platform that is always closest to us, is mobile,” explained Hayakawa.
+“Gaming has spread to a number of platforms, but at the end of the day,

 He added: “Mobile is where the future of gaming lies.”